MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 ## Create a service principal

 To log in non-interactively with an application, you need a service principal.
-Service principals are part of Role-Based Authentication (RBAC), which creates a unique user identity.
+Service principals are part of role-based access control (RBAC), which creates a unique user identity.
 To create a new service principal with the CLI, run the following command:

 ```azurecli-interactive
 az ad sp create-for-rbac --name az-go-vm-quickstart